Thanks so much for your interest in collaborating with me.

 - Hopping on the phone to discuss the details of your event or to prep for the interview.
 I positively love being interviewed.
 I’ve done it countless times, and each one has been special.
 In short: I’m a pro.
 So if you’d like to interview me (in written, video, or audio format), I no longer offer prep calls before our interview.
 It takes too much time — and it cuts down on the spontaneous nature of a truly great interview.
 In lieu of a prep call, I ask that you please review my site first — it’s loaded up with oodles and oodles of great, free content about me and my work.
 Based on this research, please come up with whatever questions you’d love me to answer — so we can best serve your community.
 I also don’t hop on the phone to discuss the details of your event.
 Please send in all of the details of your event: time frame, your mission, promotional requirements (if any), example of event page and my team will decide if it’s a great fit for all.

 - Affiliate and Joint-Venture Partnerships.
-I no longer do affiliate marketing.
-If I am sharing a program it is because I have personally experienced it or at the very least, I’ve grown my relationship with the colleague for many, many months or years and I absolutely stand behind their program 110%.
+I do not offer an affiliate program for my work and I do not participate in other people’s affiliate programs.
+If I am sharing a program, it is because I have personally experienced it or (at the very least), have grown my relationship with the colleague for many, many months or years and stand behind them and their work 110%.
+All of this feels cleaner and more elegant (to me) without affiliate or joint-venture arrangements.

 Still sound like we’ve got some collaborating to do?
 Hooray!
 Please fill out this form and include all of the details of your event: (time frame, your mission, promotional requirements (if any), example of event page and so on).
 And someone from my team will respond within 2 -3 business days letting you know if it’s a great fit for us.
 Thank you so much for your interest~